MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 Backward flushing the entire production order requires the same setup as for forward flushing: The reporting method must be set to backward on each item card for all items within the parent BOM to be reported.
 In addition, all routing link codes must be removed from the production BOM.

 ### <a name="production-output"></a>Production Output
-The programme provides you with the capability to track how much time is spent working on a production order, in addition to recording the quantity produced.
+The application provides you with the capability to track how much time is spent working on a production order, in addition to recording the quantity produced.
 This information can help you more accurately determine the costs of production.
 Also, manufacturers using a standard costing system may want to record actual information in order to help them develop better standards.

-Output may be processed through the output journal, but also may be recorded automatically by the programme.
-The programme copies the flushing method from the machine centre or work centre card to the production order routing when refreshing.
+Output may be processed through the output journal, but also may be recorded automatically by application.
+The application copies the flushing method from the machine centre or work centre card to the production order routing when refreshing.
 As with material consumption, there are three reporting methods for output:

 - Manual
 - Forward